NazifALI/Divers-Quest_multiplayer-strategy-game/README.md

 # 315-game-Divers_Quest
-A multiplayer 2D game of finding treasures in deep oceans.
+A 2D multiplayer game about finding treasures in deep, dark oceans.

 **How to run the code?**